tvadde/CocktailBook/README.md

 The project is set to have minimum deployment target iOS 13.2, this is intentional because our flagship app uses the same minimum deployment target, so please do not change it.
 The project is set only for the iPhone device to limit the scope.

 There are two main folders (groups) which are important to notice. `CocktailsAPI` and `CocktailBook`.
 The CocktailBook is the folder where you will do all the development in, the actual app.
 Additionally the CocktailBook folder contains `Assets.xcassets` that is pre-populated with cocktails images.
-The CoctailsAPI is a collection of premade code to emulate an actual web API, a source for the list of cocktails.
+The CocktailsAPI is a collection of premade code to emulate an actual web API, a source for the list of cocktails.

 When running the app initially you should be able to see a simple single screen app with some scrollable text (JSON) which is provided by the CocktailsAPI.
 The API provides 2 ways of obtaining the cocktails `Data`, a function with a completion handler and a Combine publisher computed property.
 They both achieve the same goal, so only one should be used.
 Which one is used is not important, it is there to provide a choice.